Legionnaires Disease Concerns for Dubai – Is it Safe to Visit the UAE?

 Expert support and assistance covering the control of Legionnaires’ disease

-If you would like to learn more about our expert legionella risk management solutions and how we can help you develop practical plans that keep people safe, protect reputations and demonstrate to the regulator that you are taking reasonable steps to manage the legionella risks in your workplace then call us on 0161 877 0586 or use the contact button below.
+If you would like to learn more about our expert legionella risk management solutions and how we can help you develop practical plans that keep people safe, protect reputations and demonstrate to the regulator that you are taking reasonable steps to manage the legionella risks in your workplace then call us today on 0330 223 36 86 or get in touch here … contact us

 For additional information about the ECDC’s report in to the increase in cases of Legionnaires’ disease in EU travellers returning from Dubai October – December 2016 … here